nealalan/update_route53/README.md

 Backgroup:

 Initially I needed this because my EC2 instances are on a different account than my route 53 DNS records.
 What a hassle!
-Next problem was ssh'ing into ubuntu@neonaluminum.com - oops can't do that since the DNS record isn't updated.
+Next problem was ssh'ing into ubuntu@neonaluminum - oops can't do that since the DNS record isn't updated.
 And I don't know my *new* IP address off the top of my head.
 So, I wanted this script to run at instance start, after the network was initialized.
 This wasn't as easy as I though!
 But I learned a bunch of new things about bash scripting - bonus!

 Now, I have updated_route53.v2.sh in the /etc/init.d folder.
 It runs flawlessly, so far!